ENG 100 Writing Workshop 3 sem. hrs.

 This course, taught in English, will help students understand the demands of translating documents.
 Translation culture, the multiple layers of translation activities, and the differences between interpreting and translating will be featured.
 This course will be taught in English, but students with second and third language proficiencies from all languages are encouraged to attend.
-Offered as needed.

 ENG 376 Intro to Cont Dev in Org Train 3 sem. hrs.

 Organizations spend lots of time and money training employees.
 Increasingly these organizations desire the ability to standardize this training, realizing cost savings in both personnel and time.
 This course will help students understand how organizations create and maintain training modules, with a focus on content management and standardization and application literacy.
 Instructional design will also be introduced.
-Offered as needed.

 ENG 377 Lit Culture in Transmedia Age 3 sem. hrs.